Overcoming fear

 “There is no passion to be found… in settling for a life that is less than the one you are capable of living.”

-Passion gets us up in the morning and it makes us feel alive.
+Passion is what gets us up in the morning.
+Passion is what makes us feel alive.

 And as Steve Jobs said,

 Follow your heart and intuition.
 They somehow already know what you truly want to become.
-Everything else is secondary.”
+Everything else is secondary… If you haven’t found what you love, keep looking.”

 In this time of change, all ways forward are likely to be difficult and uncertain.
 That’s just the way it is.
 Are you settling for a life that is less than the one you are capable of living?
 Or are you learning to use this time of change to become clearer about what matters most to you and more able to achieve that?
 Are you using this time of change to become antifragile?